huaminghuangtw/Evergreen-Lists/💭 Journal Prompt/💭 Journal Prompt.md

 | How is cheap becoming expensive in my life? |  |
 | How can I bring the after into the before? |  |

-🤔 On "Decision Making"
+🤔 On “Decision Making”

-🤔 On "Life"
+🤔 On “Life”

 Do I want to be liked or loved?